qgis/QGIS-Documentation/docs/user_manual/processing/configuration.rst

   :guilabel:`Layers` panel, set a group name for this parameter.
 The group may exist already or not.
 QGIS will add all output layers to such a group.
-  By default, this parameter is empty, so all output layers are added to different places in the :guilabel:`Layers` panel, depending on the layer that is active when running an algorithm.
+  By default, this parameter is empty, so all output layers are added to different places in the :guilabel:`Layers` panel, depending on the item that is active when running an algorithm.
   Note that output layers will be loaded to the :guilabel:`Layers` panel only if :guilabel:`Open output file after running algorithm` is checked